hieuvp/xpath-html/README.md

 ### `fromNode(xhtml).findElement(expression)`

-> Making XPath query against an XHTML node.
+> Make a query to find an element against an XHTML.

 **Arguments:**